AbdulMalik786687/AbdulMalik786687/README.md

 - 👋 Hi, I’m @AbdulMalik786687
 - 👀 I’m interested in ...learning and moving forward
-- 🌱 I’m currently learning ...web development
+- 🌱 I’m currently learning ...IT programming in college 🎓
-- 💞️ I’m looking to collaborate on ...anything
+- 💞️ I’m looking to collaborate on ...anything programming.
 - 📫 How to reach me ...abdulmaliklamprecht89@gmail.com

 <!---